OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 In others, we end up visiting a large portion of the :math:`2^n` possible solutions.

-:term:`Banch-and-Bounds` is an extension of backtracking that applies to :term:`optimization problems` such as TRAVELING SALESMAN where we are trying to find the shortest tour through the cities.
+:term:`Banch-and-Bounds <branch-and-bounds algorithm>` is an extension of backtracking that applies to
+:term:`optimization problems <optimization problem>` such as TRAVELING SALESMAN where we are trying to find the shortest tour through the cities.
 We traverse the solution tree as with backtracking.
 However, we remember the best value found so far.
 Proceeding down a given branch is equivalent to deciding which order